CZ-NIC/knot-resolver/daemon/bindings/cache.rst

    cache.size = cache.fssize() - 10*MB

-.. note:: The :ref:`garbage-collector` can be used to periodically trim the cache.
+.. note:: The `cache garbage collector <../deployment-advanced-no-systemd-processes.html#garbage-collector>`_ can be used to periodically trim the cache.
 It is enabled and configured by default when running kresd with systemd integration.

 .. _`cache_persistence`: